 Confluent has built an operationalized customer journey focused on data in motion that ties together product features, go-to-market efforts, and customer success capabilities, and helps take customers from their initial experiments with the technology to organization-wide adoption as one of their most critical data platforms.
 This starts by landing use cases in a high volume, low-friction manner while projects are still being conceived and the architecture of the solution is being designed.
 Awareness and use of our offering begin even before our sales efforts, given the widespread adoption of Apache Kafka by developers and the self-service adoption made possible with our cloud product and community downloads.
 Our enterprise sales force takes these initial engagements and helps users progress to production use cases and paying customers either on a pay-as-you-go model or with a committed contract.
 Once customers see the benefits of our product for their initial use cases, they often expand into other use cases and lines of business, divisions, and geographies.
 Our deep technical expertise, coupled with our product capabilities and laser focus on customer outcomes, enable us to form strategic partnerships with our customers on this journey.
 This expansion is helped by a natural network effect in which the value of our platform to a customer increases as more use cases are adopted, more applications and systems are connected, and more data is added.
 Over time, by enabling data in motion across the organization, Confluent can become the central nervous system for their entire organization, allowing data to be captured and processed as it is generated in real-time across hundreds of teams, systems, and applications throughout the company.
-This expansion effect is reflected by our dollar-based net retention rate as of December 31, 2019 and 2020 and March 31, 2021 of 134%, 125%, and 117%, respectively.
+This expansion effect is reflected by our dollar-based net retention rate in 2019 and 2020 of 134% and 125%, respectively.

 Our business has experienced rapid growth around the world.
-As of March 31, 2021, we had 561 customers with \$100,000 or greater in annual recurring revenue, or ARR, across a wide range of industries, compared to 374 such customers as of March 31, 2020, representing year-over-year growth of 50%.
-As of March 31, 2021, we had 60 customers with \$1.0 million or greater in ARR, compared to 33 such customers as of March 31, 2020, representing year-over-year growth of 82%.
-Our revenue was \$149.8 million and \$236.6 million in 2019 and 2020, respectively, representing year-over-year growth of 58%, and \$50.9 million and \$77.0 million for the three months ended March 31, 2020 and 2021, respectively, representing year-over-year growth of 51%.
-Our Confluent Cloud revenue was \$14.4 million and \$31.4 million in 2019 and 2020, respectively, representing year-over-year growth of 117%, and \$6.2 million and \$13.9 million for the three months ended March 31, 2020 and 2021, respectively, representing year-over-year growth of 124%.
-Our Confluent Platform revenue was \$115.8 million and \$177.2 million in 2019 and 2020, respectively, representing year-over-year growth of 53%, and \$37.7 million and \$54.1 million for the three months ended March 31, 2020 and 2021, respectively, representing year-over-year growth of 43%.
-In 2020 and the three months ended March 31, 2021, revenue from outside the United States accounted for 34% and 36% of our total revenue, respectively.
+As of December 31, 2020, we had 513 customers with \$100,000 or greater in annual recurring revenue, or ARR, across a wide range of industries, compared to 337 such customers as of December 31, 2019, representing year-over-year growth of 52%.
+As of December 31, 2020, we had 56 customers with \$1.0 million or greater in ARR, compared to 27 such customers as of December 31, 2019, representing year-over-year growth of 107%.
+Our revenue was \$149.8 million and \$236.6 million in 2019 and 2020, respectively, representing year-over-year growth of 58%.
+Our Confluent Cloud revenue was \$14.4 million and \$31.4 million in 2019 and 2020, respectively, representing year-over-year growth of 117%.
+Our Confluent Platform revenue was \$115.8 million and \$177.2 million in 2019 and 2020, respectively, representing year-over-year growth of 53%.
+In 2020, revenue from outside the United States accounted for 34% of our total revenue.
 In 2019 and 2020, we incurred operating losses of \$98.1 million and \$233.2 million, respectively, and our net loss was \$95.0 million and \$229.8 million, respectively.
-For the three months ended March 31, 2020 and 2021, we incurred operating losses of \$33.4 million and \$45.1 million, respectively, and our net loss was \$33.6 million and \$44.5 million, respectively.
-As of December 31, 2020 and March 31, 2021, we had an accumulated deficit of \$406.1 million and \$450.6 million, respectively.
+As of December 31, 2020, we had an accumulated deficit of \$406.1 million.